rexosariemen/tabBlock/README.md

 provided is invalid or incomplete.

 ## API Architecture
 RESTful API is implemented.
-This is to allow for handling multiple types of  calls, handling different data formats and even change structurally depending on future needs of the application.
+This is to allow for handling multiple types of  calls, handling different data formats and structural change depending on future needs of the application.

-The application have Endpoints for post, get, patch and delete.
+The application has endpoints for `post`, `get`, `patch` and `delete`.
 The current UI only has access to the post `./magic` endpoint.
-#### POST /magic Endpoint
+#### POST `/magic` Endpoint
 This endpoint adds new order to the DB.
 Before adding the order, the checkOrder route middleware checks that the same user (using the email to check duplicates) is not making an order of more than 3 potions for a given month.
 If a user's